Ingredient deal breakers

 I don’t know who makes it, what’s in it, or where it’s from because my sister gave me the tupperwared sample to try out.
 That sounds shady, huh.
 She’s a trainer, so I don’t think she’s trying to drug me.
 Plus she’s got food sensitivities too, so I know it’s dairy free.

 *Edited to add* The sample is vegan vanilla protein powder from Arbonne (which I think is a Canadian company?).
 Despite some internet searching, I have yet to find the powder’s ingredients so if you know it please share.
 I want to be sure it isn’t sweetened with fructose before I try a larger amount.
+There are there are numerous different kinds of protein powders out there, so see what’s best for you.

 The final product tasted like a chocolate brownie.
 Not too bad for a breakfast dessert.